writing advice 15

 Kelly, poised on the verge of asking further questions about the tragedy, hesitated when she saw Pat's obvious reluctance to speak further and, instead of the question she intended to ask, quickly substituted, "So, how long have you been working as a reporter for the Bugle?"

 In this section, we see two characters interacting and learn something about them.
 Pat remains traumatised by her experience and is reticent about it.
 Kelly is empathetic to other people's moods and does not push in against someone's distress.
 Two sensitive people, yet the language is not sensitive.
 It clunks against our heads like a lead pipe.
-The writer has told us too much, and we become impatient, wanting to yell, "Okay, okay, we get it!"
+The writer has told us too much and we become impatient, wanting to yell, 'Okay, okay, we get it!'

 The purpose of clean, lean, stylish prose is to tell the story in a satisfying way.
 A good writer does not hum and haw, does not repeat information, does not bore her readers.
 Instead, she draws her readers into the story, letting them feel the action viscerally.

 Good writing is like Occam's razor, the fewest possible words achieving the greatest possible meaning.
-This is done two ways.
-First, by removing everything unnecessary and, second, by achieving precision through combining what is happening with the way it is happening.
+This is done two ways: first, by removing everything unnecessary and, second, by achieving precision through combining what is happening with the way it is happening.

 If you are a genius, you achieve this sort of graceful prose in your first draft.
 If you are merely human, you achieve it by rethinking, refining, and rewriting.
 You work until nothing else can be cut or altered without risking the full meaning of the content or damaging the narrative flow.